Codimension two souls and cancellation phenomena: Introduction

 \begin{cor} Given an odd integer $d$ and positive integer $k$, the exotic sphere $\Sigma^7(d)$ is diffeomorphic to the fixed point set of a smooth semifree circle action on a homotopy $(2k+7)$-sphere if and only if $k$ is even. \end{cor}

-The result is new for $k=3$.
-The corresponding result for $k\geq 5$ was sketched by Schultz in~\cite[Theorem III]{Sch87}.
-The case $k=1$ follows from a result of Hsiang~\cite[Theorem II]{Hsi}.
-If $k$ is even,~\cite[Theorem 6.1]{Bro-surv} implies that any $\Sigma^{7}(d)\times\mathbb {CP}^{k-1}$ is diffeomorphic to $S^{7}\times\mathbb {CP}^{k-1}$, and that any homotopy $7$-sphere can be realized as a fixed point set of a smooth semifree $S^1$-action on a homotopy $(2k+7)$-sphere.
+The result is new for $k=3$, and the cases $k\geq 5$ are stated in a paper by the third author (compare~\cite[Theorem III]{Sch87}) with a derivation based upon some results whose proofs have not yet been published.
+The corresponding result when $k=1$ follows from a much older result of W.-Y. Hsiang~\cite[Theorem II]{Hsi}.
+On the other hand, if $k$ is even, then~\cite[Theorem 6.1]{Bro-surv} implies that every product $\Sigma^{7}(d)\times\mathbb {CP}^{k-1}$ is diffeomorphic to $S^{7}\times\mathbb {CP}^{k-1}$, and that every homotopy $7$-sphere can be realized as a fixed point set of a smooth semifree $S^1$-action on a homotopy $(2k+7)$-sphere.

-Any open complete manifold $N$ of $\sec\ge 0$ is diffeomorphic to the total space of a normal bundle to a compact totally geodesic submanifold, called a soul~\cite{CheGro}.
-The diffeomorphism class of a soul may depend on the metric, and this dependence has been investigated in~\cite{Bel, KPT} and most recently in~\cite{BKS1} where the reader can find further motivation and background.
-In particular, in~\cite{BKS1} we systematically searched for open manifolds admitting metrics with non-diffeomorphic souls of lowest possible codimension.
-To this end we show:
+We shall apply the preceding results to study manifolds of nonnegative sectional curvature via the {\sl soul theorem} of Cheeger and Gromoll.
+Their results imply that every open complete manifold $N$ of nonnegative sectional curvature is diffeomorphic to the total space of a normal bundle to a compact totally geodesic submanifold, called a {\sl soul}~\cite{CheGro}.
+The diffeomorphism class of a soul may depend on the metric, and this dependence has been investigated in~\cite{Bel, KPT} and more recently in~\cite{BKS1}, where the reader can find further motivation and background.
+In particular, in~\cite{BKS1} we systematically searched for open manifolds admitting metrics with nondiffeomorphic souls of lowest possible codimension.
+To this end we show the following:

-\begin{thm} For each $m\ge 0$ there exists an open $(4m+9)$-dimensional simply-connected manifold $N$ admitting complete metrics of $\sec\ge 0$ whose souls are non-diffeomorphic, homeomorphic, and have codimension $2$. \end{thm}
+\begin{thm} For each $m\ge 0$ there exists an open $(4m+9)$-dimensional simply connected manifold $N$ admitting complete metrics of nonnegative sectional curvature whose souls are nondiffeomorphic, homeomorphic, and have codimension $2$. \end{thm}